Every Recipe for the Perfect Easter Brunch 2023

 The classic brunch drink never goes out of style.
 Orange juice and sparkling wine are the key ingredients.
 This recipe adds orange liqueur for good measure.

 Why rosé spritzer?
 Because it’s the 21st century — which means it’s basically illegal to have brunch without rosé.
-This one feels seasonal thanks to the strawberries — and extra sophisticated thanks to the Aperol.
+This one feels seasonal thanks to the strawberries.
 On the nonalcoholic side, the cucumber drink is light and refreshing and the Sweetheart Sunrise will give the kids something special to sip.

 More Easter brunch menu ideas